OK, so you’ve gotten past the headline.

 There’s one key time that a dog will eat stool and it’s very much in the natural order of things.
 This is when a female dog cleans up after her puppies to keep the nest clean.
 This drive for cleanliness could also account for other dogs that “clean up” stool.

-If your dog is home alone all day with not much to do, and there happens to be some poop within his reach, he may just find a new way to entertain himself and get a little treat in the process.
+If your dog is home alone all day with not much to do, he’ll find something.
+If there happens to be some poop within his reach … he may just find a new way to entertain himself and get a little treat in the process.

 12. Attention seeking

-Dogs who are stressed (is he in a kennel all day?) may relieve stress by eating poop.
+Dogs who are stressed can sometimes eat things they shouldn’t … and some may relieve stress by eating poop.

 14. Puppy mills